Home Warranty Claim Approval Rates: Which Companies Approve Most Claims

 Keeping organized records is the single most impactful thing you can do to support a successful claim.
 Here's what to maintain:

-• Service and maintenance logs – Date, description, and technician name for every service visit
+• Service and maintenance logs: date, description, and technician name for every visit

-• Receipts and invoices – For professional repairs, filter replacements, HVAC tune-ups, etc.
+• Receipts and invoices: for professional repairs, filter replacements, HVAC tune-ups

-• Installation documentation – Permits, contractor licenses, and model/serial numbers for all covered items
+• Installation documentation: permits, contractor licenses, and model/serial numbers

-• Photos and videos – Document the condition of major systems and appliances at the time of policy start
+• Photos and videos: document the condition of major systems at policy start

 Pincher's Pro Tip